kenwals/Wildlife-Rescue/README.md

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features

-- Pagination on cases page.
+- Pagination on cases results page.
-- autocomplete on certain fields in the new case and edit case screen.
+- Autocomplete on certain fields in the new case and edit case screen.
-- filtered views on cases
+- filtered views on cases results cases
 - Visitor can register , login and update their contact details
-- Visitor has full CRUD access to the case they create.
+- Visitor has full CRUD access to each case they create.
-- Google places integration
+- Google places integration on the case location field
-- Unique case Id generated for each case
+- Unique case number generated for each case
-- Cloudinary image upload integration
+- Cloudinary image upload integration case image field

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+- Each case has a notes journal , so case notes history can be audited.

 ### Features Left to Implement

-- Refactor homepage layout?
+- Refactor homepage layout , colours and images

 ## Technologies Used